Msc International

 Cultural History

-Morocco’s culture is as diverse as its landscape, but in the midst of great ethnic diversity, the country has managed to maintain unity.
-A mixture of Arabic, Roman, French, Spanish and South African influences, somehow a perfect balance between old and new has been struck.
+Despite its great ethnic diversity, the country has managed to maintain unity.
+A blend of Arabic, Roman, French, Spanish and South African influences has somehow struck the perfect balance between old and new.

-모로코의 문화는 그 풍경만큼이나 다양하지만, 민족적 다양성 속에서도 모로코는 통일성을 유지해 왔습니다. 아랍, 로마, 프랑스, 스페인, 남아프리카의 영향이 혼합된 모로코는 어떻게든 과거와 현재가 완벽한 균형을 이루고 있습니다.
+모로코의 문화는 그 풍경만큼이나 다양하지만, 민족적 다양성 속에서도 통일성을 유지해 왔습니다. 아랍, 로마, 프랑스, 스페인, 그리고 남아프리카의 영향이 혼합된 모로코의 문화는 과거와 현재가 완벽한 균형을 이루고 있습니다.

 Gastronomy